 A position request will sound the Position Request alarm and show the name of the requesting station on the LCD.
 Your radio will automatically respond.
-It will send your position.
+It will send your position if you have a GPS device connected to your radio, or NO POS.
+DATA (no position data) if you do not have a GPS device connected.